bldl/java-variance/README.md

 - `List<Dog>` would be a subtype of `List<Cat>`.
 - Similarly, `List<Cat>` would be a subtype of `List<Dog>`.

+#### Specifying subtyping relationships with required types

+By specifying a list of type names, you can enforce that any subtype must relate to all of the provided types.
+Here, the concept of "relate" means that the subtype must either be a **subtype** or a **supertype** of the specified types.

+**Required Subtypes**
+You can supply a list of required subtypes, meaning all types in the list must be subtypes of the given type for it to qualify as a valid subtype.

+**Required Supertypes**
+Conversely, for required supertypes, the given type must be a supertype of all the specified types to be considered valid.

+This allows for control over the branching points in your type hierarchy.

+To illustrate with an example, consider the following type hierarchy:

+`Animal` ── `Mammal` ── `Dog`

+└── `Bird` ── `Parrot`

+If you specify a list to be **covariant** with the required subtypes as `[Dog]`, then:

+- **`List<Mammal>`** would be a valid subtype of **`List<Animal>`**, because `Dog` is a subtype of `Mammal`.
+- **`List<Bird>`**, however, would **not** be a valid subtype of **`List<Animal>`**, since `Dog` is not a subtype of `Bird`.

 ## Usage

+### How it works

-To specify variance for classes, annotate the relevant type parameters with one of the provided annotations (details on these annotations will follow).
-Once annotated, you can use your classes as though they conform to the specified variance.
-Note that your IDE's linter may flag errors if the classes are used in ways that Java does not natively support.
+To specify variance for your classes, annotate the relevant type parameters with one of the provided annotations (details on these annotations will follow).
+After annotating, you can use your classes as if they conform to the specified variance.
+However, note that your IDE’s linter may flag errors when using these classes in ways that Java does not natively support.
 These warnings are expected and can be safely ignored.

+The reason these warnings can be ignored lies in how Java's generics work.
+Generics in Java are essentially syntactic sugar-they are erased at compile-time.
+The compiler erases all generic types and replaces them with type casts to ensure type safety.
+This same technique is applied here.

+When projects using these annotations are compiled, an annotation processor runs.
+This processor analyzes the source files, parsing them into Abstract Syntax Trees (ASTs), and erases any instances of variant class arguments by replacing them with their leftmost bound.
+Later, when the argument is output, the processor inserts a cast back to the type it was originally marked as.
+This allows us to avoid type-related errors because every instance of the class will be of the exact same type.

+While this method may seem risky, as it removes type safety and could potentially lead to crashes, the annotation processor ensures type safety is preserved.
+The processor checks the ASTs to make sure that the types are correctly validated and do not cause issues during runtime.

-When you compile the project, a new output directory named `output_javavariance` will be created.
+When you compile your project, a new output directory named `output_javavariance` is created.
 In this directory, type arguments are erased, and the necessary casts are inserted to ensure the project runs correctly.
-At this stage, any previously flagged errors should no longer appear.
+At this stage, any previously flagged errors should no longer appear, and the project should function as expected.

 ### Annotations